swcfischer/blog/src/articles/django.md

 ---
-title: 'Django Framework'
+title: 'Django Part 1'
-date: '2020-06-29'
+date: '2022-10-01'
-description: 'A Python web framework that has great conventions.'
+description: 'A Python web framework that has everything out of the box.'
 author: Steve Fischer
 tags: ['Python', 'Backend']
 ---

-Python is a productive language.
-Although the language appears to be the work of one Dutchman who took a liking to the series Monty Python, the language has grown to a substantial size.
-It has a peculiar syntax that seems rather arbitrary.
+# Python is a productive, high-level language.

+Although Python appears to be the work of one [Dutchman](https://gvanrossum.github.io/) -- who took a liking to the series Monty Python -- the language has become a popular choice for web development and programming in general.

-But once you dig into it, you find it sticks pretty well. :)
+Python has a peculiar syntax that seems arbitrary at first.
+But once you dig in, you find it easy to read and remember.

-It has a rather interesting aspect in regard to functions: you can pass in arguments in order or name them.
-And you can spread these argument types into named variabals.
+> It has a rather interesting aspect in regard to functions: you can pass in arguments in order -- or name them.
+And you can spread these argument types into named variables.

+There exist two popular web development frameworks for Python, the first is [Django](https://docs.djangoproject.com/en/4.1/), which I will be covering in this article and the second is [Flask](https://flask.palletsprojects.com/en/2.2.x/).

-### Now for Django, a fullstack Python framework.
+# Django, a fullstack Python framework.

-To create an app using the scaffolding tool, type:
+After installing Django, create an app using the scaffolding tool:

 ```
 django-admin startproject your-proj-name